TimVSu/mimical/README.md

   - Enter command: npm start (if the app does not start, you have to enter npm install --legacy-peer-deps first)
   - Follow instructions in terminal

+- 2023-01-13 -- 0.0.4

+  -added Modal for transitioning between tasks ad the menu -added specific sounds to each task
+  -added functionality to take pictures which get saved in the users cache

 - 2022-12-16 -- 0.0.3

   - settings are stored locally